RAMACHIDAMBARAM/Dynamic_Billing/README.md

-Make folders for CSS, Image and JS
+Make seperate folders for CSS, Image and JS and add move corresponding files to it